Sutta Pitaka

 these and others likewise, thinking:

-the undefiled ones who have crossed the flood,
+the undefiled ones who have crossed the flood—

-and the dragon who brought them across,
+let us see them, with the dragon who brought them across,

 who like the Moon has overcome darkness.’